 You will have the opportunity to develop a range of skills and knowledge on this internship.
 Activities vary depending on the needs of the animals and sanctuary at the time of your placement.
-You may have the opportunity to develop your skills in physiology, pharmacology, anaesthesiology, clinical pathology and more.
+You will have the opportunity to develop your skills in skills in many areas, all whilst based in an international setting.
 Activities may include:

 - application of preventative treatments including homeopathic medicines